oracc/oracc-rest/README.md

 ---

-## Indexing the data into Elasticsearch
+## Indexing data into Elasticsearch

 The purpose of this API is to return data related to translations of ancient texts.
 To make this data searchable via the API, we must first upload the data into an elasticsearch database.

 The upload process assumes that data exists inside a `/neo` folder at the top-level directory of this repo.
-Note that the data in the `/neo` directory is currently only stored in the deployed environment (i.e. on the Oracc Ubuntu server).
+Note that the data in the `/neo` directory is currently only stored in the deployed production environment (i.e. on the Oracc Ubuntu server).
 The data can be provided in the correct format by Steve Tinney.

 To upload the data into Elasticsearch, you can call the following utility function from the top-level directory of this repo: